matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 `shell_exec()` running the `climulti:request` command.
 The `climulti:request` command takes a query string and processes it like it is an HTTP request.

 If it's not supported, then we use CURL multi requests.

-CURL is not as fast as launching cli processes, so we prefer to use `climulti:request`.
+We prefer using CLI commands to process API requests, because of the following benefits:
+- the CLI command won't be subject to request timeouts and archiving can take a long time, so there might often be failures
+- having CLI executions means it's possible to check on a server how many archivers are currently running by executing `ps`

 In each case, we call the `CoreAdminHome.archiveReports` API method which launches core archiving.
 Note: previously the core:archive command would query `API.get` which would implicitly trigger the archiving process.